NoahBeckerman/Ironhack-final-project/README.md

 This project requires [Python] to run.

-Install the dependencies and run the code in `main.ipynb` !!!Please note, you will need [Jupyter Notebook] to run the script.!!!
+Install the dependencies and run the code in `main.ipynb`.
+Please note, you will need [Jupyter Notebook] to run the script.

 ```sh
 $ pip3 install pandas